 Delaura

-Meaning: From the laurel tree
+From the laurel tree — Associated with victory and honor

 Delaura is a variation of the name Laura, which has Latin roots meaning 'laurel tree'.
 In ancient times, laurel was associated with victory and honor.
 The name is utilized in Spanish-speaking countries and has gained popularity in the United States, merging traditional roots with contemporary appeal